More Stars Than Grains of Sand

 The Protective Boundary

-So we're isolated by space, time, and stellar density.
+So we're isolated by space, time, stellar density, the very structure of spacetime itself, and the physics of signal transmission.
 But let's flip the question: What if civilizations weren't isolated?

 Imagine if intelligent species regularly encountered each other.
 What would happen?
 Biological catastrophe—one civilization's microbes could cause pandemics in another, like European diseases devastating the Americas, but on an interstellar scale.
 Technological warfare—civilizations sharing weapons technology could destroy each other.
 The more advanced might deliberately or accidentally exterminate the less advanced.
 Resource competition would lead to wars over habitable planets and resources across star systems.
 Cultural extinction might occur as dominant civilizations overwhelm and erase younger ones before they mature.